TALXIS/docs/src/en/developer-guide/applications/utilities/record-operations.md

 ---

 # Record Operations
-Usually when you work with Flows, Workflows and Activities you need to do few extra things when manipulating with records because some actions are not natively supported by the platform.
-This is a reson why we created the Record Operations utility feature.
+Usually when you work with Flows, Workflows and Activities you need to do few extra things when manipulating records because some actions are not natively supported by the platform.
+This is a reason why we created the Record Operations utility feature.

 ## Exposed APIs
 You can consume this feature using: